Minime998/obsidian-vault/600-uni-notes/HI209/lecture-07-world-war-I.md

 	- seen as natural roles
 - given the dangerous missions
 	- higher casualties rate
-- indigious verterans were given US citizenship for their service
+- indigenous veterans were given US citizenship for their service
 	- lead to all other getting citizenship later

 ### Women and the War Efforts